earthly/website/blog/_posts/2023-03-02-django-signals.md

     Learn all about Django signals and how to use them in your project.
 This article covers the different types of signals, methods in the Django Signals module, and how to send, receive, and listen to signals.
 Plus, you'll see a practical application of signals in designing a Forgot Password endpoint.
 last_modified_at: 2023-07-19
 ---
-**We're [Earthly](https://earthly.dev/).
-We make building software simpler and therefore faster using containerization.
-This article is about Django signals.
-Earthly is a powerful build tool that can be used to build and test Django projects and projects in any framework.
-[Check us out](/).**
+**Explore the ins and outs of Django signals in this article.
+If you develop with Django, Earthly can streamline your build process and improve your CI/CD pipeline.
+[Check it out](/).**

 In Django, signals allow certain senders to inform a set of receivers that specific actions have occurred.
 Django signals are used to send and receive specific essential information whenever a data model is saved, changed, or even removed.
 This relates to specific past or present client-provided events that occur in real time.